 With our team of qualified staff and licenced attorneys who are admitted to practice in Florida, Missouri, Michigan, Anguilla, Antigua & Barbuda, Cuba, and St. Kitts & Nevis, CIPS has the ability to manage large and complex intellectual property portfolios in the Caribbean.

-Our founders have made several visits to the Caribbean registries and worked directly on complex intellectual property law matters overcomeing obstacles to pending applications.
-With the knowledge and experience earned, our founders determined that both a knowledge of the intellectual property law and a knowledge of the polices and practices of the registries are both necessary to effectively manage intellectual property portfolios in the Caribbean.
+Our founders have made several visits to the Caribbean registries and worked directly on complex intellectual property law matters overcoming obstacles to pending applications.
+With the knowledge and experience earned, our founders determined that both a knowledge of intellectual property law and a knowledge of the policies and practices of the registries are both necessary to effectively manage intellectual property portfolios in the Caribbean.